What to do if your car shuts off while driving.

 Alternators can fail but so can the system of pulleys and belts that are used to turn it.
 The alternator is powered by a serpentine belt off the engine.
 If that belt slips, then it could prevent the alternator from turning and generating power.
 Check that the serpentine belt is on the pully’s and under tension.
 The alternator then needs to transmit the electricity to the battery and the rest of the car.
 Check the cables and terminal connections.
 If they are loose, corroded, or frayed it could cause loss of power or short circuits.

 Assuming that we have a proper electrical power supply, it will then be routed through a series of fuses and relays.
 The fuse box in the engine compartment will contain the fuses to control most of the important functions of the car including the engine control unit.
-Usually the lid of the fuse box has a diagram with the functions of each of the fuses.
+Usually, the lid of the fuse box has a diagram with the functions of each of the fuses.
 If a short circuit blows a fuse for a vital function it can stop the car dead in its tracks.
 Check the fuses to see if any of them are blown.

 Coil Plugs/ Distributor

-Modern cars engine computers directly control the spark plug timing by sending electricity to coil plugs to fire the spark plug.
+Modern car engine computers directly control the spark plug timing by sending electricity to coil plugs to fire the spark plug.
 Bad coils or bad connections between the coils and spark plugs can lead to misfires and stall the engine.

 Distributors make electrical connections to fires the spark plug by a spinning a rotor to make the connection with a wire that leads to each spark plug.
 Worn out or corroded rotors or caps can inhibit the electrical connections necessary to fire the spark plug.

 Spark plugs create sparks by causing an electrical arc across a small gap.
 Spark plugs wear out and should be replaced every 30K miles or so.
-They can also become fouled by unburnt fuel and otherissues.
+They can also become fouled by unburnt fuel and other issues.
 Occasional misfires will progress to stalled engines.

 If your car has shut off while driving following a loud bang or clanging, overheating, or oil loss, then there is a good chance that there is a serious mechanical issue that likely needs professional diagnosis.
 You should call a tow truck to take you to a mechanic you trust for inspection